ChristianVillalba/personal-site/README.md

 All the projects in the PORTFOLIO Section refer to technical skills listed on the "SKILLS" Section on the Site:

 The projects in my PORTFOLIO are:
--Drum Kit
+* Django: Social Media Site
--Simon Game
+* Drum Kit
--Django: Social Media Site
+* Simon Game
--"This site": instead of open a project, it will describe this site and takes to the Repository on GitHub.
+* "This site": instead of open a project, it will describe this site and takes to the Repository on GitHub.

 All the projects except this site were created following some tutorial , however,
 I personalized every single project to add some functionality, change the style or make the design responsive to different viewports.
 Each project includes a brief description and a link to its own repository on GitHub.